Tests of the Standard Electroweak Model at the Energy Frontier: ELECTROWEAK GAUGE BOSONS

+The $\sqrt{\hat{s}}$ distribution used in the measurements described in this Section is obtained through Monte Carlo simulation of the collision physics.
+With the substantially increased diboson statistics that will be available at the LHC, anomalous TGC searches can be reported as a function of $\sqrt{\hat{s}}$ in diboson decay channels resuting in fewer than two neutrinos, where the $\sqrt{\hat{s}}$ can be estimated on an event-by-event basis.
+This approach would lead to improved sensitivity and less dependence on ad-hoc form factors as compared to the standard approach.

-where $\sqrt{\hat{s}}$ is the partonic center-of-mass collision energy, $\alpha_0$ is the value of the coupling parameter in the limit $\hat{s}\rightarrow 0$, and $\Lambda$ is the cutoff scale.
-When deriving coupling limits from hadron collider data, the value of $\Lambda$ is taken to be close to the hadron collision energy; even large variations (e.g. 50\%) of $\Lambda$ around this scale have minimal impact on the results.
+When reporting coupling limits from hadron collider data, the value of $\Lambda$ is taken to be close to the hadron collision energy; even large variations (e.g. 50\%) of $\Lambda$ around this scale have minimal impact on the results.
 Physically, the scale $\Lambda$ can be considered the scale at which the new physics responsible for the anomalous coupling is directly accessible (e.g. through pair production of new particles).
 This approach is different from the effective field theory approach discussed in Section~\ref{sec:overview}, where the coefficients of higher-dimension operators are constants.
 While in the same spirit as effective field theory, the effective Lagrangian approach to anomalous couplings is different in practice.
 In particular, the form factors invoked in the effective Lagrangian approach are unnecessary in an effective field theory approach.

 In the presence of new physics, neutral TGCs (those involving only $\gamma$ and $Z$ bosons) can contribute to $Z\gamma$ and $ZZ$ production.
 As previously described, neutral TGCs are anomalous by their very nature since these couplings are absent in the SM.
 For each of the diboson final states $Z\gamma$ and $ZZ$, one can follow an analogous procedure to the anomalous charged TGCs (those involing a $W$ boson) by writing down the most general effective Lagrangian that respects Lorentz invariance and electromagnetic gauge invariance \cite{Baur:1992cd,Baur:2000ae}.
 Using prescriptions detailed in \cite{Baur:1992cd} and \cite{Baur:2000ae}, the effective Lagrangians introduce anomalous coupling parameters $h_{i0}^V (V=\gamma,Z~{\rm and}~i=3,4)$ and $f_{j0}^V (V=\gamma,Z~{\rm and}~j=4,5)$ respectively, which can be constrained through an analysis of $Z\gamma$ and $ZZ$ production in high-energy collider data.
 It is important to note that, under the assumption of on-shell $Z$ bosons, the $Z\gamma Z$ couplings contributing to $Z\gamma$ production and $ZZ\gamma$ couplings contributing to $ZZ$ production are completely independent \cite{Baur:2000ae}.